Sunflower oil: Seed meal

 Extraction of sunflower oil leaves behind the crushed seeds, typically referred to as seed meal, which is rich in protein and dietary fiber and used as an animal feed, fertilizer or fuel.

 Supplements

 Sunflower oil dietary supplements have been marketed for treatment of eczema, but research has shown it is not medically effective.

 As fuel

 Sunflower oil can be used to run diesel engines when mixed with diesel in the tank.
 Due to the high levels of unsaturated fats, there is higher viscosity in cold temperatures.

 Cosmetics industry

 PEG-10 sunflower glycerides, a pale yellow liquid with a "slightly fatty" odor, are the polyethylene glycol derivative of the mono- and diglycerides derived from sunflower seed oil with an average of 10 moles of ethylene oxide.
 PEG-10 sunflower glycerides are commonly used in cosmetic formulations.

 Horticulture

-In the European Union, and United Kingdom (since Brexit), sunflower oil is sprayed onto tomato crops as a fungicide to control powdery mildew from Oidium neolycopersici.
-For this use it is classified as a 'Basic Substance' that can be used on both organic and conventional farms.
+In the European Union sunflower oil can be sprayed onto tomato crops as a fungicide to control powdery mildew from Erysiphe neolycopersici.
+For this use, it is classified as a 'basic substance' that can be used on both organic and conventional farms.